barrybalondo/react-personal-site/README.md

   - make node server for posts
   - add pagination. maximum of 10 posts.
   - add updated by on projects
-  - add shodow to borders
+  - add shadow to borders
+  - add spinner loader to projects and posts

   - improve theme
   - make a homepage